BinomialLLC/basis_universal/README.md

 Thanks to Chris Wein (Netflix), who showed us the path to Texture Video.

-Thanks to Mike Dussault (SpaceX) for supporting Binomial in the early days.
+Thanks to Mike Dussault (SpaceX) and Elon Musk for supporting Binomial in the early days.

 Thanks to Graeme Devine at Magic Leap.